Erie County, New York

-Erie County is a county along the shore of Lake Erie in western New York State.
+Erie County is a large urban county along the shore of Lake Erie in the western region of the U.S. state of New York, and the most populated county in New York State outside of the NYC Metro.
 As of the 2020 census, the population was 954,236.
-However, in 2023 the estimated population was 946,147.
+In 2025 the estimated population was 946,741.
 The county seat is Buffalo, which makes up about 28% of the county's population.
 Both the county and Lake Erie were named for the regional Iroquoian language-speaking Erie tribe of Native Americans, who lived in the area before 1654.
 They were later pushed out by the more powerful Iroquoian nations tribes.
 The county is part of the Western New York region of the state.

-Erie County, along with its northern neighbor Niagara County, makes up the Buffalo-Niagara Falls metropolitan area, the second largest in the State of New York behind New York City.
+Erie County, along with its northern neighbor Niagara County, makes up the Buffalo–Niagara Falls metropolitan area, the second largest in the State of New York behind New York City.
 The county's southern part is known as the Southtowns.